 The City does not contain any known mineral resources.
-The 2019 Housing Element would not result in any direct or indirect physical changes to the environment that would effect mineral resources.
+The 2019 Housing Element would not result in any direct or indirect physical changes to the environment that would affect mineral resources.
 The City does not have any identified locally important mineral resource recovery sites delineated on a local general plan, specific plan, or other land use plan.
 Furthermore, the City has not been utilized for Surface Mining and Reclamation Act (SMARA) activities.
 Therefore, the proposed project would not interfere with materials extraction or otherwise cause a short-term or long-term decrease in the availability of mineral resources.
 No impact would occur.

-The proposed project would have No Impact on Mineral Resources.
+The proposed project would have No Impact on Mineral Resources, because the City has not identified any mineral resources sites in Fort Bragg.